llamanodes/web3-proxy/README.md

   --help            display usage information
 ```

-Start the server with the defaults (listen on `http://localhost:8544` and use `./config/example.toml` which proxies to a local websocket on 8546 and ankr's public ETH node):
+Start the server with the defaults (listen on `http://localhost:8544` and use `./config/example.toml` which proxies to a bunch of public nodes:

 ```
-cargo run --release -p web3-proxy
+cargo run --release -p web3-proxy -- --config ./config/example.toml
 ```

+## Common commands

 Check that the proxy is working: